EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/apps/job-composer.md

 ## Run a container example

-This example demonstrates how to create and submit a Slurm job that runs a bash script that runs the `epcc-ces-hello` container which is used within the [Getting started](../getting-started.md) and the [Run Batch Container](./batch-container-app.md) app.
+This example demonstrates how to create and submit a Slurm job that runs a bash script that runs the `epcc-ces-hello` container which is the default container offered by the [Run Batch Container](./batch-container-app.md) app.
 The container is run using the Safe Haven Services Container Execution Tools' command `ces-pull`, to pull the container, and then `podman` or `apptainer` to run the container.

 ### Run container using Podman